 Nanoxidil is a molecule that resembles Minoxidil, but supposedly causes fewer adverse reactions.
 It comes in a liposome formulation that contains a potassium channel opener, pyrrolidinyl diaminopyrimidine oxide, azelaic acid, lysophosphatidic acid and copper tripeptide-1.
 A 2008 study from South Korea found 5% Nanoxidil to benefit hair growth in mice via increased IGF-1 expression and decreased TGF-beta1 expression.

 A 2018 study found that topical Spectral DNC-N (which contains Nanoxidil 5%) reduced hair shedding in women with female pattern hair loss.
 It also increased hair mass and density.
 One of the authors of this study is the well known hair loss research scientist Dr. Antonella Tosti.

 Last week, DS Healthcare Group filed its second patent (first one was filed in October 2013) related to a new proprietary topical hair loss treatment.
 From the news release regarding this development:

 “This new patent addresses the composition and methods of a new compound described as a calcium-activated potassium channel opening agent for topical treatment of hair loss.”

-According to the company’s CEO Daniel Khesin (Edit: now former), this patent-pending molecule will produce better hair regrowth than topical minoxidil.
+According to the company’s (now former) CEO Daniel Khesin, this patent-pending molecule will produce better hair regrowth than topical minoxidil.